SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 This will trigger a reset using the RSTCTRL, which will occur instantly.
 Depending on the bootloader entry conditions you selected when you burned bootloader this may enter the bootloader

 ### Control clock output on PB5
 These parts can output their system clock on PB5 (if they have a PB5).
-Parts without a PB5 cannot output the system clock on an I/O pin.
+Parts without a PB5 (those with 14 pins or less) cannot output the system clock on an I/O pin.

 #### `void turnOnClockout()`
 On 20 and 24 pin parts, this will override the function of PIN_PB5 and output the system clock on it.
 This will generate a compile error on parts with fewer pins, as they do not have a PB5.